mfmotta/cuda_slurm_docker/README.md

 The setup involves four main parts:

-1) A custom slurm cluster built using Terraform
+1) A custom slurm cluster built using Terraform.
 2) An NVIDIA docker image for the OS distribution and the chosen CUDA toolkit.
 3) A [Packer](https://github.com/SchedMD/slurm-gcp/tree/master/packer) to convert the docker image into a slurm-cluster compliant image.
 4) Singularity Container Platform for packaging and executing workloads in a container format.